tomchaplin/grpphati/README.md

 > **Warning**
 > Julia code [cannot be called in parallel](https://pyjulia.readthedocs.io/en/latest/limitations.html) via PyJulia.
 > As such, the parallel optimisations should not be used without setting `n_jobs=1`.

+When using `EireneBackend` you may notice it takes a while for the backend to initialise.
+This is because `Julia` has to boot up and compile Eirene.
+To speed this up, you can additionally provide `EireneBackend` with a `sysimage`.
+This image should have Eirene pre-compiled and the necessary bootstrapping for compatibility with PyJulia.
+To build such a system image:

+1. Clone this repository and install `hatch`.
+2. Change `JULIA_PATH` in `scripts/build_so.sh` to point to your Julia install.
+3. From the `scripts` directory, run `./build_so.sh`.

+See `examples/eirene_ex.py` for example usage

 ## TODO